aiidateam/aiida-core/docs/source/working_with_aiida/resultmanager.rst

 provides a parser.

 .. hint::
-    The :class:`~aiida.orm.utils.calcjob.CalcJobResultManager` is also integrated with the iPython/verdi shell completion mechanism: if ``calc`` is a valid :class:`CalcJobNode<aiida.orm.node.process.calculation.calcjob.CalcJobNode>`, you can type
+    The :class:`~aiida.orm.utils.calcjob.CalcJobResultManager` is also integrated with the iPython/verdi shell completion mechanism: if ``calc`` is a valid :class:`CalcJobNode<aiida.orm.nodes.process.calculation.calcjob.CalcJobNode>`, you can type
     ::

         calc.res.